ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 * <strong>JSON-LD</strong> Format
 * <strong>Breadcrumbs</strong> Listing Support
 * <strong>Constant Development & New Features</strong>: We’ll be releasing the constant updates along with the more handy features as soon as we get the feedback from the users.
+* <strong>Constant Development & New Features</strong>: We’ll be releasing the constant updates along with the more handy features as soon as we get the feedback from the users.

+= Supported Schema & Structured Data Types: =
+* BlogPosting Schema
+* News Article Schema
+* WebPage Schema
+* NewsArticle Schema
+* Recipe Schema
+* Product Schema
+* VideoObject Schema

 **We Act Fast on Feedback!**
 We are actively developing this plugin and our aim is to make this plugin into the #1 solution for Schema and Google Structured Data in the world.
 You can [Request a Feature](https://github.com/ahmedkaludi/schema-and-structured-data-for-wp/issues) or [Report a Bug](http://magazine3.company/contact/).